spatie/crawler/README.md

     ->startCrawling($url);
 ```

-### Example 2: Using Current Crawl Limit
+### Example 2: Using the current crawl limit

-This crawler processes 5 pages with each execution, without a total limit of pages to crawl.
+The `setCurrentCrawlLimit` will set a limit on how many URls will be crawled per execution.
+This piece of code will process 5 pages with each execution, without a total limit of pages to crawl.

 ```php
 $queue = <your selection/implementation of a queue>;